-This article explores why insight does not change behaviour, not by dismissing thought awareness, but by showing what must come after it if change is to hold under pressure.
+This article explores why insight alone does not change behaviour, and the next step that must come after thought awareness if change is to hold under pressure.

 There is a moment in inner work that is both clarifying and deeply unsettling.